-Westonci.ca is the premier destination for reliable answers to your questions, provided by a community of experts.
-Get detailed and precise answers to your questions from a dedicated community of experts on our Q&A platform.
-Experience the ease of finding precise answers to your questions from a knowledgeable community of experts.
+Westonci.ca is the premier destination for reliable answers to your questions, brought to you by a community of experts.
+Join our Q&A platform to get precise answers from experts in diverse fields and enhance your understanding.
+Get quick and reliable solutions to your questions from a community of experienced experts on our platform.

 When two aqueous solutions that differ in solute concentration are placed on either side of a semipermeable membrane and osmosis is allowed to take place, the water will Group of answer choices exhibit a net movement to the side with lower solute concentration. exhibit a net movement to the side with lower free water concentration. exhibit an equal movement in both directions across the membrane. exhibit a net movement to the side with higher free water concentration